-The Fairchild Republic A-10 Thunderbolt was a highly unique aircraft charged with the destruction of enemy armor at low-speed and low-altitudes.
-The system was built for survival at these low-levels and, therefore, was in some ways manufactured as a "flying tank" complete with cockpit armoring, elevated engine nacelles (to protect each engine from ground fire) and the ability to withstand a good deal of battlefield punishment.
-The aircraft could stay afloat with one engine completely blown away from the fuselage.
-Beyond the capability to carry a large ordnance load of missiles (air-to-air and air-to-ground) and bombs (conventional and guided), the A-10 was most noteworthy for her nose-mounted, 7-barreled 30mm Avenger Gatling cannon.
-The A-10 was debuted in 1977 and produced in 715 examples including a two-seat Forward Air Control (FAC) version.
+The Fairchild Republic A-10 "Thunderbolt" was a highly unique, Close-Air Support (CAS) aircraft charged with the destruction of enemy armor at low-speed / low-altitude.
+The system was built from the outset for pilot and system survival and resulted in a "flying tank" complete with cockpit armoring, raised engine nacelles, and the inherent ability to withstand a good deal of battlefield punishment.
+The aircraft could fly on one engine if need be and holds the capability to carry an impressive weapons load consisting of missiles (air-to-air and air-to-ground types) and bombs (conventional and guided types).
+However, the A-10 has always been noted for its nose-mounted, 7-barreled 30mm "Avenger" Gatling gun which makes short work of Cold War-era armor.
+The single-seat A-10 platform was debuted in 1977 and ultimately produced in 715 examples including a two-seat Forward Air Control (FAC) version.

-The McDonnell Douglas AV-8B Harrier II (and its British counterparts the GR.7 and GR.9) were modernized versions of the original Hawker Siddeley Harrier VTOL (Vertical Take-Off and Landing) multi-role, close-support "jump jets".
-The AV-8B was developed for the Marine Corps "going it alone" while the British pursued other interests, eventually coming back to the program and becoming a junior partner.
-The history of the Harrier made it one of the most dangerous and complicated aircraft to fly but also made it one of the most unique battlefield components - with jet fighter-like performance wrapped around helicopter-like capabilities.
+The McDonnell Douglas AV-8B Harrier II (and its British counterparts the GR.7 and GR.9) were modernized versions of the original Hawker Siddeley Harrier VTOL multi-role, close-support "jump" jets.
+The Americanized AV-8B was developed exclusively for the U.S. Marine Corps "going it alone" while the British pursued other aircraft interests of the period, eventually returning the USMC program to become a junior partner.
+The history of the Harrier made it one of the most dangerous and complicated aircraft to fly but also made it one of the most unique battlefield components - a jet with fighter-like performance wrapped around helicopter-like capabilities.

 It was this impressive stable of Cold War developments that the Joint Strike Fighter project sought to replace.

-The F-35 was the aircraft born out of the US Joint Strike Fighter program.
-For the next five years, Boeing's X-32 faced off against Lockheed's X-35 (Northrop Grumman/McDonnell Douglas was another program contended).
-The program required the construction of two Concept Demonstration Aircraft (CDA).
-Computers were used in predicting the data garnered from the CDA aircraft and the final decision was capped by pages of proposals with promises detailing the aircraft maintenance requirements and construction needs.
+The F-35 was the aircraft born out of the U.S. JSF and, for the period of five years, it faced off against the competition in as the "X-35" against the Boeing "X-32".
+The program called for construction of two Concept Demonstration Aircraft (CDA) and engineers relied heavily on computer design work to better predict data related to the CDA aircraft.
+The final proposal capped by pages of proposals with promises detailing the aircraft maintenance requirements and construction needs.
 The winner of the program was eventually decided on October 26th, 2001.

 Though both aircraft seemed to fit the requirements, the Lockheed submittal was selected ahead of Boeing's in that it consistently bested the Boeing design enough to earn the victory and was seen as a "lesser" financial risk in the long run.
-The X-32 also used a more conventional "vectored-thrust" approach, similar to that as employed in the Harrier, to complete its vertical and take-off approaches.
-The Northrop Grumman/McDonnell Douglas design employed an interesting Lift-Plus-Lift/Cruise methodology similar to that as found on the Soviet Yakovlev Yak-38 "Forger".
-The Lockheed team settled on a dedicated lift-fan system positioned just aft of the cockpit as well as a rotating rear engine exhaust nozzle to accomplish the same balanced result - with both propulsion units deriving lift power from the main engine.
-Lockheed's patented lift fan, though a new and untested, was deemed a more reasonable long-term approach.
-The lift-fan concept held some distinct advantages that the X-32's thrust vectoring system did not - primarily, the lift fan offered cooling for the downward-thrusted air, meaning that the chance of hot exhaust gasses re-entering the engine was minimized.
-Additionally, the space required for the lift-fan drive system was a benefit to the X-35A and X-35C designs as in more internal fuel.
-Since the USMC was more interested in a short-range, quick-react aircraft to begin with, range was a limitation that could be overlooked on the STOVL version of the X-35.
+The X-32 also used a more conventional "vectored-thrust" approach, similar to that as employed by the Harrier, to complete its vertical and take-off approaches.
+A third proposal, this by a Northrop Grumman/McDonnell Douglas team, was to employ a rather interesting "Lift-Plus-Lift" / cruise methodology similar to that as found on the Soviet Yakovlev Yak-38 "Forger".
+The Lockheed team settled on a dedicated lift-fan system positioned at center mass just aft of the cockpit coupled with a rotating rear engine exhaust nozzle to accomplish the same balanced result - with both propulsion units deriving lift power from the single engine.
+Lockheed's patented lift fan, though a new and untested component, was deemed a more reasonable long-term approach.
+The lift-fan concept held some distinct advantages over that of the X-32's thrust-vectoring system in that the lift fan offered cooling for the downward-thrust air, meaning that the chance of hot exhaust gasses re-entering the engine was minimized.
+Additionally, the space required for the lift-fan drive system was a benefit to the proposed X-35A and X-35C conventional fighter offshoots planned for its removal meant more internal fuel stores could be carried - and therefore operational ranges increased.
+Since the USMC was more interested in a short-range, quick-react aircraft to begin with, range was a limitation that could be overlooked on the STOVL version of the X-35 (X-35B).

-Securing the X-35 contract for Lockheed was no small feat and there was plenty of finance at stake.
-With all options exercised, the X-35 program (and subsequent F-35 production) could net the firm some $200 billion dollars.
-Engine maker Pratt & Whitney was also onboard, receiving a $4 billion dollar contract for its part in the powerplant development and production.
-Not content to side idle, the British stepped in and invested $2 billion of their own money into the project, with the hopes of securing their first 5th generation - and first stealth - fighter.
+Securing the X-35 contract for Lockheed was no small feat and there was plenty of risk to be had.
+With all options exercised, the X-35 program (and subsequent F-35 production phases) could net the firm some $200 billion dollars.
+Engine maker Pratt & Whitney was also onboard as the primary engine supplier, receiving a $4 billion dollar contract for its part in the powerplant development and production.
+Not content to side idle, the British stepped in and invested $2 billion into the project with the ultimate hope of securing the country's first 5th generation - and first stealth - fighter.